-The ABMP focuses much of its research on the bays and estuaries of California, striving for ecosystem-based management through collaboration with universities, agencies, businesses, public stakeholders and fishermen.
-ABMP staff is committed to maintaining the health of wild and cultured marine species through disease monitoring and sustainable fisheries management.
-Staff participates in monitoring, assessment, and management of marine finfish and shellfish, including white seabass, Pacific oysters, abalone and Pacific herring.
+The ABMP focuses much of its research on the bays, estuaries, and nearshore habitats of California that support commercial and recreational fisheries, striving for ecosystem-based management through collaboration with universities, agencies, businesses, public stakeholders and fishermen.
+ABMP staff are committed to maintaining the health of wild and cultured marine species through disease monitoring and sustainable fisheries management.
+Staff participate in monitoring, assessment, and management of kelp and other marine algae, and marine finfish and shellfish, including white seabass, bay shrimp, and Pacific herring.

 Aquaculture and Bay Management Project

 The California Recreational Fisheries Survey (CRFS) is a multi-part survey implemented in 2004 with one goal: to produce, in a timely manner, marine recreational fishery data needed for sustainable management of California’s marine resources.
 The CRFS project collects fishery-dependent data, and resulting monthly catch and effort estimates are used to inform management decisions.
 CRFS is the largest project in the Marine Region with three Senior Environmental Scientists, five Environmental Scientists, seven Fish and Wildlife Technicians, and approximately 70 Scientific Aids.
 CRFS operates on 1,100 miles of coast, and conducts over 7,000 sampling assignments, interacting with over 68,000 fishing parties, at 400 sampling sites each year.